10 Vital Components For Effective SEO Competitor Analysis

 You’re in luck – this post will give you a head start to finding the answers to these questions via a list of 10 criteria that are crucial to conducting an SEO competitor analysis.
 It’s the perfect remedy for some industry-specific, fresh, new strategies to boost your organic rankings.
 These criteria can also be applied in the development of a website to build a strong foundation even before it launches.

-Whether you’re in charge of your website’s SEO or a third-party SEO expert does it for you, blindly following basic SEO best practices is not enough.
+Whether you’re in charge of your website’s SEO, hiring third-party SEO expert does it for you or even launching a new product, blindly following basic SEO best practices is not enough.
 If you fired a gun in the general direction of the target would you expect it to hit the bullseye?

 A foolproof strategy always involves in-depth competitor analysis that helps you focus on SEO factors that are crucial for your industry and your site, rather than following generic principles.